Profile by Karen Delaney, January 2018

 Her second son, Nguyen Ngoc Thang (38), is married and lives with his own family, who care for him.
 He is also a victim of Agent Orange and suffers from peritonitis and cholecystitis.
 His mother tells me he has had five surgeries so far.
-He received 800,000 Dong (US$ 34) per month in compensation.
+He received 800,000 Dong (US$ 34) a month in compensation.

 The Third son, Nguyen Thanh Long (33), who sits with us at the table, is very quiet and doesn’t say anything.
 He is married, with three children, and they all live in the house with Ms. Toa.
 His wife is working in China, but Mrs. Toa tells me she doesn’t send any money to them.
-The three children are unaffected by Agent Orange.
-Long started having epilepsy in October of 2016.
+Long’s three children are unaffected by Agent Orange.
+He started having epilepsy in October of 2016.
 Mrs. Toa sold the cow she had to pay for his care.
 They are working on the paperwork to list him as an AO victim.
 At the moment he gets no compensation.
 When he had his first episode, they took him to the hospital in Hue for treatment, where he stayed for six months.
 Now he goes to the local hospital once a month for treatment.
 While the medication is covered by insurance, the cost of traveling is not.

 Mrs. Toa tells me that when she had a cow, she used it for farming in the rice field.
 Now neighbors and relatives sometimes help and bring them food.

-After talking, we go inside to see Nam, who is paralyzed in bed.
-He is 40 years old and indeed looks older than the other AO victims I have met.
+After talking, we go inside to see Nam, who is paralyzed and in bed.
+He is 40 years old and looks older than the other AO victims I have met.
 He doesn’t seem bothered to see us there and does something that resembles a smile when I take out my phone out for pictures.